 Possibly this is the most differentiating characteristic of all, even more than the diameter, since depending on the thickness of your wheel it will absorb more or less the speed, that is, it is not common to use a wheel with more than 50 mm of contact surface for freeride, it is possible, but not recommended.
 Another factor to take into account, the more contact surface the more friction, and with this the lower top speed, so as I said before, if you are going to compete you will have to see how the circuit is and make a decision about the type of wheels you are going to use.

-There are two types of contact patch for longboard wheels, the one that come mold released used for racing that grip are the one polished that are ready for sliding.
+There are three types of contact patch for longboard wheels, the one that come mold released used for racing that grip are the one polished that are ready for sliding.

 Mold Released